sebo-b/TicFocuser-ng/README.md

 ### Configure Pololu Tic

-If you haven't do so, execute `ticgui` and properly configure Tic controller.
+If you haven't did so, execute `ticgui` and properly configure Tic controller.
 For various reasons motor parameters are not controlled by TicFocuser driver.

 At minimum:
 * Configure your motor parameters like: current limit, step mode, speed, acceleration, etc.